-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 their scholar to be tested by the school psychologist for GATE designation. their scholar to be tested by the school psychologist for GATE designation. % of scholars involved and achieving at a 70% or higher level in extension learning classes which support personal passions, happiness, and self awareness Priority 5 Baseline data will be established in Year 1 100% of all TK-6 scholars participated in a minimum of 135 minutes per week of Art, STEM, and outdoor education extended learning classes which supported personal passions and interests.
-94% of scholars achieved a 70% or higher achievement level in these enrichment courses.
-By 2024, 90% of scholars will be achieving at 70% or higher in extension learning classes % of scholars who report, via the CA Healthy Kids Survey, to feeling safe and accepted by their peers and adults at school Baseline will be established in Year 1 67% of scholars report feeling 'very safe' at Manzanita and 25% report feeling "sometimes safe."
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 scholars achieved a 70% or higher achievement level in these enrichment courses. scholars achieved a 70% or higher achievement level in these enrichment courses. % of scholars who report, via the CA Healthy Kids Survey, to feeling safe and accepted by their peers and adults at school Baseline will be established in Year 1 67% of scholars report feeling 'very safe' at Manzanita and 25% report feeling "sometimes safe."
+91% report feeling accepted by adults and 72% report feeling accepted by their peers.
+67% of scholars report feeling 'very safe' at Manzanita and 25% report feeling "sometimes safe."
 91% report feeling accepted by adults and 72% report feeling accepted by their peers.
 By 2024, 95% of all scholars will report feeling "Safe" or "Very Safe" and "accepted" by their peers and adults at school.